arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 }
 ```

 Notice how both the arbitrary and the property are defined for a specific type.
-In fact, Property must be monomorphic: To my knowledge, there is no library able to test multiple types in polimorphic properties.
+In fact, Property must be monomorphic: to my knowledge, there is no library able to test multiple types in polimorphic properties.

 ### Testing a DB repository
 Nothing prevents you to do integration tests via a property.
 After all, a property test is an ordinary test, whose input is created out of thin air.